roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Storage management-Flexvolume/OSS volumes/Use statically provisioned OSS volumes.md

     ```

-## Use a secret to provide your AccessKey information
+## Use a Secret to provide AccessKey information

-1. Run the following command to create a secret:
+1. Run the following command to create a Secret:

     ```
     kubectl create secret generic osssecret --from-literal=akId='111111' --from-literal=akSecret='2222222' --type=alicloud/oss -n default
     ```

-    -   osssecret: the name of the secret.
-You can specify a secret name.
+    -   osssecret: The name of the Secret.
-    -   akId: your AccessKey ID.
+    -   akId: The AccessKey ID.
-    -   akSecret: your AccessKey secret.
+    -   akSecret: The AccessKey secret.
     -   type: Set this parameter to alicloud/oss.
-This is the namespace to which the required pod belongs.
+The Secret and the pod that uses the Secret must belong to the same namespace.
-2. Use the secret in a PV.
+2. Use the Secret in a PV.

-    Specify the secret in the secretRef field of the PV.
+    Specify the Secret in the secretRef field of the PV.

     ```
     apiVersion: v1